verrazzano/docs/content/en/docs/setup/install/multicluster.md

 If the managed cluster certificates are self-signed, create a file called `managed1.yaml` containing the CA certificate of the managed cluster as the value of the `cacrt` field.
 In the following commands, the managed cluster's CA certificate is saved in an environment variable called `MGD_CA_CERT`.
-Then the `managed1.yaml` file is generated using the `--dry-run` option of the `kubectl` command.
+Then use the `--dry-run` option of the `kubectl` command to generate the `managed1.yaml` file.

 ```shell
 # On the managed cluster